LFSCamargo/tunnel/my-website/docs/advanced.md

 const store = create<ICharactersState>('Characters', initialState);
 ```

-## Creating the action to get the characters
+## Action to get the characters

-Let's create a function that fetches the `https://swapi.dev/api/people` endpoint and get some characters to display on the screen and also let's modify the state to display a loading indicator
+Create a function that fetches the `https://swapi.dev/api/people` endpoint to get some characters to display on the screen.
+Also we'll modify the state to display a loading indicator

 ```jsx
 // Paste after the characters store definiton